csci-599-applied-ml-for-games/PokemonBattlerBot/README.md

 I believe you have to make an account before you start testing with the bot.
 I recommend making the accounts in a way that the user name matches the password.

+# Models
+The models directory is for storing models for future use only.
+Don't commit short-term models here.

 # Current Accounts
 USCBot1
 USCBot2
+USCBot9
+USCBot10